thebugged/thebugged/README.md

 ![Profile views](https://gpvc.arturio.dev/thebugged)

 ## About
 I'm Israel, and I do web & game design and development.
 I also develop AI models that solve a variety of problems.
-I enjoy UI and UX as well.
+I engage in UI and UX as well.

 ## Skills & Experience
 * 🐍 Python